Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 # The Game Boy Mini Flashable Camera - a fork
 **A license free small flashable version of the original Game Boy Camera.
 A fork I've made for my own use but I assume it can be helpful to anyone.**

 The current release (1.3) has been produced, assembled and tested.
-It is extremely easy to damage the MAC-GBD, FRAM and flash chip during assembly, this project is **definitely not recommended** for beginners.
 The board is compatible with any regular camera rom (Game Boy Camera, Pocket Camera, Hello Kitty, Zelda special edition and [Debagame tester](https://tcrf.net/Proto:Game_Boy_Camera)) and homebrews like [Photo!](https://github.com/untoxa/gb-photo) or [2bit PXLR Studio](https://github.com/HerrZatacke/2bit-pxlr-studio).
 It is recommended to flash this board with a [GBxCart](https://www.gbxcart.com/) and [FlashGBX](https://github.com/lesserkuma/FlashGBX) as support is guaranteed.
 FlashGBX automatically recognizes it without doing anything.
-Other devices (Cyclones, GB Operator, etc.) were not tested, may or may not work, try by yourself.
+Other devices (Cyclones, GB Operator, etc.) were not tested, may or may not work, try them by yourself.

 ## Minimal hardware/soft skill required in addition to all the BOM before starting anything
 - A multimeter with a continuity mode for troubleshooting;